gabesharpton/gabesharpton/README.md

 ### Hi there 👋

-#### My name is Gabe Sharpton and I am a Front End Developer
+#### My name is Gabe Sharpton and I make websites

-I love working with Javascript and have found React to be my go to library.
-While I am trained in Full Stack Development (MVC, MERN, Django), I cant deny my love for Front End Development.
+I like football and dogs.
+I love exploring new topics and exchanging information with new poeple.
+Let's talk about something!
 I am open to opportunities that allow me to grow my skills as a Jr. Developer.

 ----

-- 🔭 I’m currently working on, freelance website using React.
+- 🔭 I’m currently working on, My MTA (Microsoft) Certification.
-- 💬 Ask me about, Front End Development or what video game I am currently playing!
+- 💬 Ask me about, my time as a chef!
-- 📫 How to reach me: www.gabesharpton.com
+- 📫 How to reach me: www.gabesharpton.com or @ gabriel.sharpton@gmail.com
-- 🌱 I’m currently learning, C++, Unity game Engine.
+- 🌱 I’m currently learning, C++